Sons of the Legion

 Southern Nevada Veterans Memorial Cemetery - Memorial Day Flag Placement

 Wreaths Across America –Sales and Christmas Cemetery Placement

 Nevada State Veterans Home – volunteer service at the cantina Year round

 Special projects as the need or desire occurs (i.e. 2014 build a “Soldiers Cross”)

 We also assist in Post maintenance and interion design and implimentation.

-ELECTION OF SQUADRON OFFICERS WILL BE HELD AT THE MAY 28, 2017 MEETING.
-ALL PAID MEMBERS ARE ELEGIBLE TO RUN FOR OFFICE.
-THE OFFICES ARE:
+ELECTION OF SQUADRON OFFICERS WAS HELD ON MAY 28, 2017 .
+ALL PAID MEMBERS WERE ELEGIBLE TO RUN FOR OFFICE.
+THE OFFICERS ARE:

 Preamble to the S.A.L.
 National Constitution